MCV-2024-C1-Project/Team4/README.md

 ```

 *Gaussian Filter Testing:*

+The script compares filtered images with their original noise-free versions (ground truth) using the SSIM metric to assess the quality of noise filtering.

 ```bash
 python .\filter_test.py ./data/qsd1_w3
 ```

 **Note:** The images detected as noise-free should ideally have an SSIM value of 1.
-However, since we are comparing them with images in the "non_augmented" folder, which may differ in factors such as resolution or compression, the SSIM values do not reach 1.
+However, since we are comparing them with images in the `non_augmented` folder, which may differ in factors such as resolution or compression, the SSIM values do not reach 1.

 ```bash
 SSIM Results: